Trusted Aggravated Assault Lawyers

 The committing of an act that would result in using force with a deadly weapon or the use of some other force that will cause serious bodily injury

-The ability to cause force that would lead to bodily harm
+The ability to cause force that would lead to physical harm

 The above elements will be considered from every angle when your Atlanta aggravated assault lawyer begins building your defense.
 In many cases, it may be possible to establish that the offense does not meet one of these elements under Georgia’s aggravated assault laws, thereby improving the offender’s chances of successfully fighting their charges.